gogiasss/simplepasswordgen/README.md

 **1. No Data Collection**

 We believe in privacy.
-Simple Passwords Generator is designed to be a completely offline, secure tool.
+Simple Password Generator is designed to be a completely offline, secure tool.

 * **We do not collect any data:** We do not collect, store, share, or transmit any personal information, sensitive information, or any other data from you or your device.
 * **No User Accounts:** The App does not require you to create an account.